Arthur-Milchior/-Close-and-lose-current-input-for-sticky-fields/README.md

 # "Close and lose current input ?" for sticky fields
 ## Rationale
-If you try to close the "add card" window, and you have some content, anki warns you and check whether you really want to cloze the window.
+If you try to close the "add card" window, and you have some content, Anki warns you and checks whether you really want to close the window.

-Except that it does not takes into accont content in the sticky fields.
-Probably because, in this case, the content may comes from the last note, and it's not a problem if you lose it.
+Except that it does not takes into accont content in sticky fields, probably because, in this case, the content may come from the last note, and it's not a problem if you lose it.

-I want anki to takes sticky fields into account; if the content changed since the last note, then I want to be warned.
+I want Anki to take sticky fields into account; if the content changed since the last note, then I want to be warned.
 Otherwise, no trouble, just close the window.

-This is exactly what this add-on does; it warns if there is changed content if the sticky field.
+This is exactly what this add-on does: it warns if there is changed content in a sticky field.

 ## Warning
 This add-on is incompatible with add-on [46741504: Allows empty first field during adding and import](https://ankiweb.net/shared/info/46741504).
 ## Internal
-This add-on change the methods:
+This add-on changes the methods:
 * `aqt.addacrds.AddCards.__init__` and calls the previous method
 * `aqt.addacrds.AddCards.addNote` and calls the previous method
 * `aqt.addacrds.AddCards.ifCanClose`